About respiratory physicians

 Before going to a respiratory physician

-You might want to talk about these things and any other questions you have with your GP before you go to the respiratory physician.
+You can ask your GP these and any other questions before you go to the respiratory physician.
 You could also ask the respiratory physician’s clinic when you make your appointment.
 It’s a good idea to write down your questions, so you don’t forget.